Pirate Party of Serbia: Pirate Movement

 The Pirate Movement (Piratski Pokret) is non-governmental organization (NGO) registered on 21 September 2012, founded by majority group of Pirate Party 'Core Team' members.

 Movement formation followed disagreement over support of the 2012 Belgrade Pride parade.
 Pirate Party leader Aleksandar Blagojević promoted support for the Pride Parade in the name of Pirate party, without consulting members, resulting in 6 out of 8, forum and Core team members voting against explicit support of Pride parade.
-Blagojević argued that the vote to not support the parade ran contrary to the party principles which included human rights (and including by he's own opinion same-sex marriages).
+Blagojević argued that the vote to not support the parade ran contrary to the party principles, which included human rights (and including by he's own opinion same-sex marriages).
 Opinions escalated in sites takeovers, locking mailing lists and existence of 2 separate sites and web forums.
-Blagojević blocked access to site and mailing list, informally expelling majority of the Core Team members, referring to Pirate Party members as (at he's opinion): "conservative right-wingers" and "intolerant of minorities".
+Blagojević blocked access to the site and mailing list, informally expelling the majority of the Core Team members, referring to Pirate Party members as (in he's opinion): "conservative right-wingers" and "intolerant of minorities".
 Pirate movement showed their own explanation of events, regarding Blagojević for despotism, lies, threats and blocking and corrupting of the decision process.